 - Altered sensation and tingling in the thigh, hip or buttock, which tends to be mild in comparison to the pain and weakness.

 - About half of patients also have distal neuropathy, meaning that sensation in the nerves of the lower legs and feet may be separately affected by this condition (which is the most common form of diabetic neuropathy).
-Learn more about diabetic neuropathy.
+See the separate leaflet called Diabetic Neuropathy.

 - About half of people affected lose weight.